deinsoftware/toolbox/README.md

 #### Term

-Run a command in a shell terminal and return a Response result with: code, stdout and stderr.
+Run a command in a shell terminal.

 ```csharp
 _shell.Term(command);                           //Run a command in hidden mode